Home Quick Meal Spicy Szechuan Green Beans

 I used Monkfruit Sweetener (affiliate link) for this recipe.
 Be sure to use Gluten-Free Soy Sauce (affiliate link) if needed.
 I used 1/4 tsp. red pepper flakes and the beans were fairly hot.
 Use more if you prefer.)
 I prefer Peanut Oil (affiliate link) for Asian recipes.

-See also Cilantro Orange Chicken with Rice and Beans Recipe
+See also Asian Chicken and Green Beans Sheet Pan Meal

 I’m guessing leftovers could be kept overnight in the fridge and reheated the next day, but I’m not sure because when I made these there were no leftovers!